 221. Sociology of Sex and Gender.

-224. Family, Community and Globalization (w/Community-Based Learning component).
+224. Family, Community and Globalization. (with Community-Based Learning component)

 The process of globalization no longer requires a workforce rooted in place.
 Rather, the need of this new, "flexible capitalism" is for a workforce that is mobile, unencumbered by connections to family, place and community.
 These larger structural changes do not operate as abstractions.
 They affect the lives of people at all levels.
 This course examines the influence of globalization on families and communities.
 To facilitate an understanding of these processes and their consequences, integrated into this course is a required experiential component through Community-Based Learning.
 Students develop reciprocity between their classroom experience and work within the local community.
 This course fulfills the Experiential Component requirement for majors.